** REVISED – 28th May 2021 with information on the Association for Coaching **

 AC – Accreditation of Coaching Supervision Training

-In the last couple of years, the AC has begun to offer AC Accredited Diploma in Coaching Supervisor Training.
+In the last few of years, the AC has begun to offer AC Accredited Diploma in Coaching Supervisor Training.

 Although a relatively new, accreditation the AC have applied their usual rigour to the criteria for gaining this accreditation including such things as a minimum number of supervision hours, a robust assessment process by the training school, minimum supervision of supervision and much more besides.